Laravel-Lang/lang/.junie/guidelines.md

 4) Localization translation rules

+- When translating files, follow the folder name mapping for the target language.
+See the .aiassistant/rules/locales.md file for the mapping list.
 - The localization folder name follows the ISO-639-1 standard.
 Translate into the language that corresponds to this locale code.
 - Do not translate files whose names start with the `_` character.
 - Keep the keys themselves untranslated, even if they contain sentences.